 The Database Management System (DBMS) is the software that formats data for storage in databases and gives access to it through data retrieval methods.
 It is difficult to get an overview of your data through command line SQL.
 A graphical user interface gives you a much better way of checking the status of your database and managing it properly with better visibility.

-Here is our list of the best database management tools and software for 2020:
+Here is our list of the best database management software:

 - SolarWinds Database Performance Analyzer EDITOR’S CHOICE A live monitor plus a query optimizer that is also able to produce recommendations on how to tune a database for better response times.
 This tool uses threshold alerting for database status monitoring and AI techniques for tuning recommendations.
 Download the 14-day free trial.

 - Aquafold Aqua Data Studio (FREE TRIAL) This package is a database design and creation tool for databases, both relational and NoSQL.
 It includes a query builder and an optimizer that helps you improve both database structures and queries.
 Available for Windows, Linux, and macOS.

 - Site24x7 SQL Server Monitoring (FREE TRIAL) A monitoring system for networks, servers, applications, and websites that includes database monitoring.
 This is a cloud-based service.